ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Most Anticipated Feature

-Support for decimal numbers and generics was mentioned most often as the “most anticipated Solidity feature”.
+Support for fractional numbers and generics was mentioned most often as the “most anticipated Solidity feature”.

 _⚠️ Similar to the previous year, we noted that respondents were using various different terms like "floats", "floating point arithmetic", "floating point number", "fixed point numbers", and "fixed point math".
-We categorized those as "decimal numbers"._
+We categorized those as "fractional numbers"._

 Most mentioned anticipated features in descending order:

-* Support for decimal numbers (fixed point types / floating points)
+* Support for fractional numbers (fixed point types / floating points)
 * Generics
 * Better optimization
 * No stack-too-deep